rsr725/springs-examples/README.md

 # springs-examples
-It's contains all the spring examples.
-Here I'm adding the spring examples.
+Here I'm going to add All spring examples one by one.